Cambridge University Open Days

 - All Colleges are open and offer guided tours as part of the programme, and you can speak with College admissions staff and current students.

-A detailed programme for the open days is published in late June each year (see the 2018 Cambridge Open Days programme as an example).
 Some faculties also provide detailed information on their websites to supplement this:

 - If you're interested in Engineering, the faculty normally publishes a more detailed Engineering programme on it's website, as there are tours of the various workshops and facilities that you use as an Engineer.